-But you can fight back with Testosterone Teplacement Therapy (TRT).
+But you can fight back with Testosterone Replacement Therapy (TRT).

 If you haven't considered replenishing this hormone, perhaps it is time to consider doing just that.

-Low Testosterone Levels (“Low-T”) are Not the Cause of Less Sex but the Result of it
+Low Testosterone Levels (“Low-T”) are Not the Cause of Less Sex but its Result.

-This is the conclusion arrived at from a new study conducted on a large group of older men in Australia.
+This is the conclusion from a new study conducted on a large group of older men in Australia.

-It had been thought that low-T levels in elderly men lead to a diminished libido.
+It had been thought that low-T levels in elderly men lead to diminished libido.

-However, a provocative new study from Australia found that a decrease in testosterone levels seems to be the result of a lower libido, according to a report in Science Daily.
+However, a provocative new study from Australia found that a decrease in testosterone levels seems to result from lower libido, according to a report in Science Daily.

-Cutting down on your sexual activities with age may lead to lower levels of serum testosterone, a male sex hormone that is essential for sexual and reproductive development, the study concluded.
+The study concluded that cutting down on your sexual activities with age may lead to lower levels of serum testosterone, a male sex hormone essential for sexual and reproductive development.

-The research measured men who took part in the Concord Health and Aging in Men Project, which was a study of 1,705 Sydney researchers ages 70 or over.
+The research measured men who took part in the Concord Health and Aging in Men Project, a study of 1,705 Sydney researchers ages 70 or over.

 The study was called “one of the world’s largest and most comprehensive study of the health of older men ever conducted anywhere in the world” by its organizers.